codefog/contao-haste/README.md

         return \Input::get('foo') === 'bar';
     });

     // A form needs an action.
-By default it's the current Contao page you
+By default it's the current request URI you
     // place your Haste form on, but you can either set your own URI:
     $objForm->setFormActionFromUri('https://foo.bar/somewhere.html');